Ford and Shelby in the 1960s

 The GT/108 and GT/109 roadsters are completed simultaneously in March 1965 and sent for testing to Carroll Shelby in California.
 GT/108 is demonstrated in a promotional tour while GT/109 is entered in Le Mans.
 Both cars will then be used as development models for the GT40 J-Car variant in another subsidiary of Ford, Kar Kraft.

-Restored after 1983 in its original configuration, GT/108 was sold for $ 7M including premium by RM on August 15, 2014.
-It had been discussed in this column before the sale.
-It is estimated $ 7M for sale by RM Sotheby's in Monterey on August 16, lot 252.
+Restored after 1983 in its original configuration, GT/108 was sold by RM Sotheby's for $ 7M on August 15, 2014 and for $ 7.7M on August 16, 2019, lot 252.
 Please watch the video shared in 2014 by the auction house including an introduction by Edsel Ford II, the son of Henry Ford II.

-One of the original 23 cars, finished in September 1965, had another fate.
+One of the original Competition Cobras, finished in September 1965, had another fate.
 Carroll Shelby decided in 1967 to push it to the highest possible performance on the road.
 It was referred as the Super Snake and titled 1966.

 The Super Snake retained its original engine and was fitted with a twin supercharger and a three speed automatic transmission while receiving the required pieces of equipment for road homologation.